Humza Yousaf: Gaza war

 Yousaf condemned the October 7 attacks.
 He called for a ceasefire in the Gaza war and criticised Israel's blockade and bombing of the Gaza Strip that killed thousands of Palestinian civilians, saying that "Israel has a right to protect itself from terror, but that cannot be at the price of innocent men, women and children who have nothing to do with those attacks.
 That collective punishment has to be condemned."
 On 1 November 2023, he condemned Israel for the "blatant disregard for human life" after airstrikes on the Jabalia refugee camp in Gaza.
 He called on Home Secretary Suella Braverman to resign after she branded pro-Palestinian protesters "hate marchers" and far-right counter-protesters subsequently clashed with police in London.
 Yousaf accused her of "fanning the flames of division".

 Resignation

 After Yousaf terminated the Bute House Agreement between the SNP and Scottish Greens, he faced imminent votes of no confidence in himself and his government.
 Yousaf announced his intention to resign as SNP leader and First Minister of Scotland on 29 April 2024.
 John Swinney was elected unopposed as his successor and Yousaf formally resigned on 7 May.

-Post–First Minister (2024–present)
+Post-premiership (2024–present)

 At an event in Edinburgh in August 2024, Yousaf admitted that he had made a mistake when he ended the Bute House Agreement with the Scottish Greens.
 In November 2024, the Daily Record reported that Yousaf had submitted his application to be a candidate at the next Holyrood election, however a month later Yousaf announced that, in fact, he would not seek re-election as an MSP in 2026.